ccloc

 Type: double

 Defines the end of the signal window used for cross-correlation.
 Relative to the first S arrival.
-Mandatory if not specified in the module configuration.

 Note

 profile.$name.processing.* Data processing before matching.
 These parameters overwrite the corresponding entries of the module configuration.
-If a parameter is not defined it will be used from the module configuration.
+If a parameter is not defined, it will be used from the module configuration.

 Note